-This technical memorandum reports the findings of an assessment of potential construction noise associated with the proposed District East Redevelopment ("Project").
+This technical memorandum reports the findings of an assessment of potential construction and operational noise associated with the proposed District East Redevelopment ("Project").
 It includes:

-- A description of the Project; - Discussion of relevant noise standards and policy; - Background sound level measurement methodology and results; - Sound propagation modeling methodology and results of potential construction noise; - Discussion of the monitor and model results in the context of the identified noise standards and policy.
+- A description of the Project; - Discussion of relevant noise standards and policy; - Background sound level measurement methodology and results; - Sound propagation modeling methodology and results of potential construction and operational noise; and, - Discussion of the monitor and model results in the context of the identified noise standards and policy. - An example sound mitigation plan is included as appendix C.

-This memo is an update of a RSG memo titled Construction Noise Analysis for District East Redevelopment and dated June 20, 2022, and revised January 12, 2023 and March 10, 2023.
+This memo is an update of a RSG memo titled Construction Noise Analysis for District East Redevelopment and dated June 20, 2022, and revised January 12, 2023, March 10, 2023, and April 17, 2023.
+This version of the memo adds operational sound propagation modeling and more information on construction noise mitigation methods.